Dudaktan Kalbe: Story

 The main female character is Lamia, a young girl who is a devoted fan of Kenan and his music.
 After her parents' death she lives with relatives who provide food and shelter but treat her as a servant.
 Although doing her best to please them, they attempt to marry her to one of their relatives against her will.
-When Kenan and Lamia meet, there is an immediate physical and emotional attraction but Kenan suppresses his love because of Lamia's inferior social position and the damage such a relationship might cause to his reputation.
+When Kenan and Lamia meet, there is an immediate physical and emotional attraction but Kenan suppresses his love because of Lamia's inferior social standing and the damage such a relationship might cause to his reputation.
 He does his best to help and protect Lamia without admitting his deep feelings and without making a real commitment to her.
 Kenan finally marries Cavidan, a powerful businesswoman and the daughter of a wealthy family, but sees Lamia's face instead of Cavidan's as she walks towards him in her wedding dress.

 Cemil is a conflicted character whose jealousy of his famous cousin causes him to behave badly to his wife and to try to undermine Kenan's career.
 When Cemil faces disastrous consequences after coming to Lamia's rescue, she takes the blame for his actions and her life becomes very difficult.
 After his wife's death, Cemil begins to fall deeply in love with Lamia and his unselfish love changes him completely.
 It is a long and difficult task for Cemil to overcome Lamia's initial dislike and mistrust.

-Kenan and Lamia share a strong bond through their little daughter, Melek, and the complex and ever-changing relationships between Kenan, Lamia and Cemil provide drama and pathos.
+Kenan and Lamia share a strong bond through their little daughter, Melek (Sevgi Onat), and the complex and ever-changing relationships between Kenan, Lamia and Cemil provide drama and pathos.
 Kenan's inability to fully commit to the woman he loves brings a heavy penalty.
 Lamia's recognition of the difference between childish infatuation and true love, and Cemil's unselfish and patient devotion, bring the series to a surprising conclusion.
 At the end Kenan commits suicide whereas Lamia and Cemil get married.